dp787/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template2.md

-Task Title: User Profile Management
+Task Title: Customizable Dashboard for Lifting Data

-User Story: As a powerlifting registered user, I want to be able to manage my profile information easily, so that I can keep my information up to date.
+User Story: As a powerlifter, I want to be able to customize my dashboard, so that I can easily see the lifting data that's most important to me.

-Description: This task involves developing an enhanced profile management feature for powerlifting users.
-The feature should allow powerlifting users to edit and update their personal information and lifting data, including name, email address, phone number, profile picture, personal records, and competition results.
-Powerlifting users should be required to enter their current password to update their personal information or change their password.
+Description: The task involves creating a customizable dashboard feature that allows users to select and add widgets to display their lifting data.
+The widgets should include lifting numbers, progress charts, and personal records.
+The feature should allow users to save their customized dashboard and have it persist across sessions.
+Users should also be able to reset their dashboard to the default layout at any time.

-Effort Estimate: 16 Hours
+Effort Estimate: 24 Hours

 Assigned To: Devendra Pitam

-Priority: Medium
+Priority: High

 Status: Not Started